dicer2000/CS4760_ProcessScheduling/README.md

 2. Processing stops after 3 real seconds or no processes remain running or if 100 processes already generated
 3. Logging will happen for anything that is processed regardless of length
 4. I've decided to use Shared Message Queue without IPC_NOWAIT.
 That means that the sending process blocks until the receiver sends a message back to you.
 I felt that best simulated real-life processing and made my code simpler.
+5. I assume the following should stats be broken out into I/O or CPU: Avg Sys Time, Avg CPU Util, and Avg Time Blocked.
+Avg Wait Time and CPU Idle time are to be both reported by the system totals.
+I believe this makes the most sense with those statistics.

 ## Program Switches
 The program can be invoked as: